anirudh-bijay/IITK-Mini-MIPS/README.md

 to build the project.

 To build, simply add all files under the [`src`](src) and [`ip`](ip) directories into a new Vivado project.
+Alternatively, you may run the Tcl script [`build.tcl`](build.tcl) from the Vivado Tcl Shell.

 > If, on adding the files, the IPs show up as 'locked', right-click on each locked IP in the *Sources* tab and select 'Upgrade IP'.